-The mission of Park University is to provide access to a quality higher education experience that prepares a diverse community of learners to think critically, communicate effectively, demonstrate a global perspective and engage in lifelong learning and service to others.
+Park University's mission is to transforms lives through accessible, student-centered, quality higher education.
 In order to maintain an environment where this mission can be achieved effectively and equitably, Park University promotes civility, respect, and integrity among all members of the community.
 Choosing to be a member of the Park University community obligates each member to follow these standards and ensures that a community of civility is maintained.
 In that light, the Student Code of Conduct will follow established processes for insuring fundamental fairness and an educational experience that facilitates the development of the individual and/or group.

 A suspicion of wrongdoing, based on probable cause, must exist before a student shall be subject to disciplinary review.
 Throughout the judicial procedures, staff will ensure that students receive adequate due process and make sure that their rights are protected.

 Any complaint should be submitted as soon as possible after the event takes place, preferably within one (1) week of the incident.
 A form for this purpose is available.

 The following sanctions may be imposed upon any student found to have violated the Student Code:

 1. Warning – A notice in writing to the student that the student is violating or has violated institutional regulations.